Chapter 32

 Listen to "Wail Song" by Linsey Pollak

-We are almost at the end of the set, and I am feeling as confused as a person can be.
+We are almost at the end of the set, and I am feeling as confused as can be.
 The games he plays, the music he makes could so easily be Xero.
 The way he laughs to himself, the sly grins, the mischief.
 If this man is not Xero Slingsby, then he is his long lost twin brother, separated at birth.
 Or - a multitude of totally insane possibilities race through my mind - did Xero not die after all?
 Did he in fact get well and emigrate to Australia under an assumed identity, ending up in Kin Kin - which, according to the programme notes, is where this particular performer hales from?
 Then I remember the imagination enhancing cookie I ate with my coffee a while back, and come to my senses.

 I remember hearing tell of a benefit gig for Xero at The Astoria in Leeds.
 I was told that it was attended by hundreds of friends and admirers, everyone immensely saddened by the sight of Xero in a wheel chair.
 He was by then living in a hospice and in a bad way, by all accounts.
 The night at The Astoria sounds to have been very special, the sadness transformed into an unforgettable celebration of his life.
-Being part of that was an experience that deeply touched those of my old friends who were there.
+Being part of that was an experience that deeply touched those who were there.
 I guess that if I had been there myself and seen Xero in his final days then I would not have dreamt up such patently ridiculous flights of fantasy.

 Listen to "Hillpipes" by Linsey Pollak